 - Humble and confident – no job is too small or too big

 HOW TO APPLY

-Interested applicants should e-mail a cover letter, resume, three references and a writing sample (maximum 30 pages) to email@example.com.
-Include “Staff Attorney” in the subject line of your email.
+Interested applicants should e-mail the following as PDF attachments: a cover letter, resume, three references, and a writing sample (maximum 30 pages) to email@example.com.
+Include “Managing Attorney” in the subject line of your email.
 We will then email you a short application to complete.
 Individuals selected for an interview will be contacted directly.
 NO PHONE CALLS, PLEASE.

 Deadline: Position will be open until filled.